keybase/ruby-client/README.md

 ### Get User Information

-A user object is a large dictionary and contains pretty much everything about a user that you have access to.
+A user object is a large dictionary (wrapped as a Ruby object) and contains pretty much everything about a user that you have access to.

 ```ruby
 user = Keybase.lookup('username')